Tesla Remains Top Player In US EV Market But Its Dominance Is Shrinking: What You Should Know

 Tesla Inc’s (NASDAQ: TSLA) market share of electric vehicles slipped in the United States in the first quarter as the overall market grew, reveals a Cox Automotive and Kelley Book report.

-What Happened: The Elon Musk-led company sold an estimated 69,300 vehicles in the first quarter of 2021, contributing 71% of total EV sales, down from 83% share a year ago.
+What Happened: The Elon Musk-led company sold an estimated 69,300 vehicles in the first quarter of 2021 in the U.S., contributing 71% of total EV sales, down from 83% share a year ago.

 Tesla’s Model Y was its best-selling electric vehicle in the U.S., followed by the Model 3, according to the report.